DeadlyArtist/MinecraftProgression/README.md

 *Config*: Add config file.
 *Barrels*: Potion rework to make you love potions.
-*More Progression*: Add more tiers (such as Deeper and Darker integration), upgrades, and gourmet food.
+*More Progression*: Add more tiers (post end game grind), upgrades, and gourmet food.
 *More Versions*: Add support for higher minecraft versions, as well as forge.

 ## Feature Changelog